goloobab/Weather-Dashboard/README.md

 ## Description

-This project is a Code Quiz written and developed using Javascript Vanilla API.
-The user / player of this quiz/application will be presented with a start page witha start button.
-When the Start Quiz button is pressed the questions will start to display on the screen and the 60 seconds timer will starta  count down.
-A correct answer earns you a mark while a wron one deducts 10 second from the count down.
-The quiz ends when the time is up or when all the question are completed.
-Different players take this quiz and their different scores will be recorded together with their initials.
-This is part of my learning journey  towards web development.
+This project is a Weather Dashboard written and developed using Javascript/jQuery, Html and bootsrap.
+With the help of the Openweather API.
+The user will be able to enter a city name of there choice and on clicking the search button the current weather statsitics will be presented along with a 5 day weather forecast of the same city.
+History will be stored for the Recent 9 cities search for and buttons present for easy navigation.

 ## Task
 Builing a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.